OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 As you might have figured out, it is challenging to manage labels and milestones across multiple organizations and repositories in GitHub.

-Those two views have been created to assist in the bulk creation, modification or deletion of labels and milestones.
+These two views have been created to assist in the bulk creation, modification or deletion of labels and milestones.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/labels-view.png" />
     <figcaption>Labels view</figcaption>
 </figure>

-In the above screenshot, the “bug”, “invalid”, “help wanted” label have different labels colors.
+In the above screenshot, the “bug”, “invalid”, “help wanted” labels have different labels colors.
 “Help wanted” in particular has only 1 repository with a different color.

 <figure style="width: 320px">
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/labels-colors.png"/>